rahulgopinath/rahulgopinath.github.io/_posts/2023-11-03-matching-regular-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+## Functional Implementation

-Here is the Python implementation slightly modified to look similar to my [post](/post/2020/03/02/combinatory-parsing/) on simple combinatory parsing.
+Here is the Python implementation from [here](https://github.com/darius/sketchbook/blob/master/regex/nfa.py) slightly modified to look similar to my [post](/post/2020/03/02/combinatory-parsing/) on simple combinatory parsing.
 I also name the anonymous lambdas to make it easier to understand.

-## Functional
-Note my [post](/post/2020/03/02/combinatory-parsing/) on simple combinatory parsing.
-This construction is similar in spirit to that idea.
-The essential idea is that a given node should be able to accept or reject a given sequence of characters.
-Given a string, it should complete its own processing of the string, and identify all possible next states to pass to for the remaining string.
+The basic idea is to first construct the NFA processing graph, then let the string processing take place through the graph.
+Each node (state in NFA) in the graph requires no more information than the nodes to transition to on given input tokens to accept or reject the remaining string.
+This is leveraged in the match function below, where based on the current input token, all the states are queried to identify the next state.
+The main point of the NFA is that we need to maintain at most `n` states in our processing list at any time where n is the number of nodes in the NFA.
+That is, for each input symbol, we have a constant number of states to query.

+The most important thing to understand in this algorithm for NFA graph construction is that we start the construction from the end, that is the accepting state.
+Then, as each node is constructed, new node is linked to next nodes in processing.
+The second most important thing to understand this algorithm for regular expression matching is that, each node represents the starting state for the remaining string.
+That is, we can query next nodes to check if the current remaining string will be accepted or rejected.

 ### Match

 <!--
 ############
-def match(rex, instr):
+def match(rex, input_tokens):
     states = {rex(accepting)}
-    for c in instr:
+    for token in input_tokens:
-        states = {a for state in states for a in state(c)}
+        states = {a for state in states for a in state(token)}
     return any('ACCEPT' in state(None) for state in states)

 ############
 -->
 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>
-def match(rex, instr):
+def match(rex, input_tokens):
     states = {rex(accepting)}
-    for c in instr:
+    for token in input_tokens:
-        states = {a for state in states for a in state(c)}
+        states = {a for state in states for a in state(token)}
     return any(&#x27;ACCEPT&#x27; in state(None) for state in states)
 </textarea><br />
 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+Next, we build our NFA graph.

 ### Lit
 Let us take the simplest case: A literal such as `a`.
-We represent the literal by a function that accepts the character, and returns back a node in the NFA.
+We represent the literal by a function that accepts the character, and returns back a state in the NFA.
 The idea is that this NFA can accept or reject the remaining string.
 So, it needs a continuation, which is given as the next state.
 The NFA will continue with the next state only if the parsing of the current symbol succeeds.
 So we have an inner function `parse` that does that.

-A literal simply matches a single token

 <!--
 ############
 def Lit(token):
-    def node(nxtstate):
+    def node(rnfa):
-        def parse(c: str): return [nxtstate] if token == c else [] return parse
+        def parse(c: str): return [rnfa] if token == c else [] return parse
     return node